Pranav3536/EV-Market-Analysis-for-AtliQ-Motors/README.md

 # About This Repository

-This repository contains all project files, including raw and cleaned datasets, SQL scripts, Python notebooks, Power BI dashboards, business insights, and supporting documentation used throughout the analysis.
+This repository contains all project files, including raw and cleaned datasets, SQL scripts, Python notebooks, Power BI dashboards, business insights and supporting documentation used throughout the analysis.

 If you found this project useful, feel free to explore the repository and the interactive Power BI dashboard.